-- Verify the accuracy of the accounting documents, accompanying the process of preparation and disclosure of financial information, and presenting recommendations in order to ensure its integrity, as well as, within the scope of its more general supervisory powers, of the non-financial information;

-- Supervise the accounts review;

--Receive notifications of irregularities presented by shareholders, Group employees or others; - To prepare an annual report on its audit action addressed at shareholders, including the description of the supervisory activity carried out, any detected constraints and provide an opinion on the report and accounts, as well as on the proposals presented by the management;
+- Verify the accuracy of the accounting documents, accompanying the process of preparation and disclosure of financial information, and presenting recommendations in order to ensure its integrity, as well as, within the scope of its more general supervisory powers, of the non-financial information; - Supervise the accounts review; - Receive notifications of irregularities presented by shareholders, Group employees or others; - To prepare an annual report on its audit action addressed at shareholders, including the description of the supervisory activity carried out, any detected constraints and provide an opinion on the report and accounts, as well as on the proposals presented by the management;

-It is also responsible for propose to the General Meeting the appointment of the statutory auditor and supervise its independence, particularly as regards the provision of additional services, observing the verification procedures designed to ensure compliance with the independence requirements applicable to the statutory auditor, being able, if it so decide, as there is just cause for the purpose, to propose its dismissal or the termination of the service provision contract;
+Pursuant to its relevant Rules of Procedure and in accordance with Article 420, paragraph 2, point d) of the Companies Code, it is also responsible for propose to the General Meeting the appointment of the statutory auditor and supervise its independence, particularly as regards the provision of additional services, observing the verification procedures designed to ensure compliance with the independence requirements applicable to the statutory auditor, being able, if it so decide, as there is just cause for the purpose, to propose its dismissal or the termination of the service provision contract.
+The Supervisory Board adopts practical procedures for verification aimed at ensuring the strict compliance with the independence requirements imposed on the Statutory Auditor, which are deemed appropriate and effective for the proper fulfilment of the aforementioned supervisory competences.